D-side/digital-garden/_notes/Home automation.md

 * Smart plugs
   * Anything compatible with tuya-convert will work nicely, e. g.
 I have a couple Blitzwolf sockets; for a little extra cost it's easy to get the models with power metering, which is handy for automations involving "dumb" devices
   * I've also used TP-Link Kasa smart socket with no issues
-  * I've also used Xiaomi's ZigBee sockets — a massive **nope** from me, because they are designed for Chinese sockets (not European ones) and do not pass through the ground contact
+  * I've also used Xiaomi's ZigBee sockets — a massive **nope** from me, because they are designed for Chinese sockets (not European ones) and do not pass the ground contact through (it doesn't matter for most devices, but where it's present it's usually important)

 ## Thermal regulator